nathanpainchaud/nathanpainchaud.github.io/content/publications/ling-extraction-2023/index.md

 ---
 title: 'Extraction of Volumetric Indices from Echocardiography: Which Deep Learning Solution for Clinical Use?'

+# Authors
+# If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
+# and it will be replaced with their full name and linked to their profile.
 authors:
 - Hang Jung Ling
-- Nathan Painchaud
+- admin
 - Pierre-Yves Courand
 - Pierre-Marc Jodoin
 - Damien Garcia
 - Olivier Bernard

-date: '2023-01-01'
+date: '2023-06-16'

-publishDate: '2025-11-11T16:47:31.251528Z'
+# Publication type.
+# Accepts a single type but formatted as a YAML list (for Hugo requirements).
+# Enter a publication type from the CSL standard.
-publication_types:
+publication_types: ["paper-conference"]

-- paper-conference
+# Publication name and optional abbreviated publication name.
-publication: '*Functional Imaging and Modeling of the Heart*'
+publication: in proc. *Functional Imaging and Modeling of the Heart*
-doi: 10.1007/978-3-031-35302-4_25
+publication_short: '*FIMH*'

 abstract: Deep learning-based methods have spearheaded the automatic analysis of echocardiographic images, taking advantage of the publication of multiple open access datasets annotated by experts (CAMUS being one of the largest public databases).
 However, these models